-- Wired connection filter mode define one of the three filter operation modes depending on the client's MAC address: - Disabled MAC address filtering is disabled, all clients are allowed to connect to the device; - Deny in this filter operation mode, clients with MAC addresses from the 'MAC address list' are denied to connect to the device.
-Subscribers with unlisted MAC addresses are allowed to connect to the device; - Allow in this filter operation mode, clients with MAC addresses from the 'MAC addresses list' are allowed to connect to the device.
-Subscribers with unlisted MAC addresses are denied to connect to the device.
+- Wired connection filter mode-define one of the three filter operation modes depending on the client's MAC address: - Disabled MAC address filtering is disabled, all clients are allowed to connect to the access point; - Deny in this filter operation mode, clients with MAC addresses from the 'MAC addresses list' are denied to connect to the access point.
+Subscribers with unlisted MAC addresses are allowed to connect to the AP; - Allow in this filter operation mode, clients with MAC addresses from the 'MAC address list' are allowed to connect to the access point.
+Subscribers with unlisted MAC addresses are denied to connect to the AP.